Nelly Makdessy: 2006–present: Oof Oof, and releasing singles

 Makdessy was not satisfied by the policies that Rotana had in 2004.
 Her contract was terminated after a few months of the release of Ana Eih (2003).
 Rotana explained the reason to the national press that Nelly was not selling a good number of copies and that she was causing the company a loss.
 Makdessy denied Rotana allegations later explaining the real reason was that she took the music video for "Ana Eih" and gave it to other channels which was against the policies of Rotana.
 The videos were exclusively owned by Rotana and could not be aired on other channels.
 However, Rotana realized that the other artists were not satisfied by the policy as well so it stopped it.

 Makdessy returned to Rotana in late 2005 with the release of her fourth album Oof Oof (2005).
 It is her last album with Rotana Records and the latest album to date.
 The first single "Oof Oof" was sent to Lebanese radio stations in October 2005.
 Sout Al Ghad FM was the first to launch the song.
 The "Oof Oof" music video was premiered on the Rotana Music channel on December 31, 2005.
 It reached the top five on the "Pepsi Chart Show".
 "Oof Oof" was a cover of the Turkish song of the same name by Gülşen.

 A second single from the album was released in Summer 2006 for the song "Bass Hoss", her last single with Rotana until she began to produce singles by herself.
 The first single "Ya'esh El Hob", was premiered on an Egyptian music channel called Melody.
 It was followed by her single "Ya Nar Nari", a Khaliji song which was released in late July 2008 and was directed by Leila Kanaan.

 As a result of the big demand that Makdessy received regarding the song "Mohtaga Leek" from Oof Oof, the song was shot as a music video and was released on Rotana Channel along with others.
 The song was originally released back in 2005 but the video did not come until late 2008, almost four years from the original release.
 Nelly surprised her fans with the 2010 summer hit "Ya Dada".
 The music video, which was directed by a new director, is inspired by Walt Disney's Pirates of the Caribbean.
 However, there has been no news regarding Makdessy's upcoming work.

 In September 2017, Nelly Makdessy released a new single and Music video, entitled 'Kunt Atmanna', directed by Randa Alam.

+In July 2023, Nelly released a new single and music video entitled "El Helo Tall" and it was a well-received summer hit.